jaywilz/react-bootstrap-range-slider/README.md

  - Bootstrap small (`sm`) and large (`lg`) sizes are supported;
  - Bootstrap button color variants such as 'primary' and 'secondary' are supported;
  - A tooltip can be configured to automatically display on hover or be constantly visible;
- - A custom tooltip formatter function can be provided;
+ - A custom tooltip formatter function can be provided.

 ## Options (as React props)